mufeedvh/basecrack/README.md

 Decode Base16, Base32, Base36, Base58, Base62, Base64, Base64Url, Base85, Base91, Base92 and more with the best base encoding scheme decoding tool in town.
 Mostly used for **CTFs** and **Cryptography**.

-<b>What's new in v1.1.0:</b> I heard your feature requests, now you can generate a wordlist with the decoded bases! :)
+<b>What's new in v1.1.0:</b> I heard your feature requests, now you can generate a wordlist/output with the decoded bases! :)

 ------------